openminted/openminted.github.io/releases/workflowEditor/workfow.md

 To build a simple workflow, you must combine at least the following components:

-1. Your first component must always be the _OMTD Importer_, which can be found in the left column under _DataImport_.
+1. Your first component must always be the **_OMTD Importer_**, which can be found in the left column under _DataImport_.
 2. Corpora offered through OpenMinTeD are typically composed of publications in PDF format, although files of other formats are also to be expected.
-Therefore, depending on the type of mimetype consumed by your component, the next component in the workflow must be a converter from PDF (and optionally other formats) to the component format.
+Therefore, depending on the type of mimetype consumed by your component, the next component in the workflow must be a **converter** from PDF (and optionally other formats) to the component format.
 For components consuming XMI files, the OMTD platform offers two converters (found in the left column under UIMA ):
   * a generic one, the _Tika Multi-Format Reader_ that extracts converts files of multiple mimetypes into XMI, and
   * a less generic one, the _PDFReader_ that extracts text from PDF and creates an XMI file.

-Caution!
-The XMI data files that are generated in both cases use the DKPro typesystem!
+**Caution!** The XMI data files that are generated in both cases use the DKPro typesystem!

-Caution!For both converters you need to configure the pattern parameter (displayed in the right column) as follows:
+**Caution!** For both converters you need to configure the pattern parameter (displayed in the right column) as follows:

  * for the _Tika Multi-Format Reader_, set the pattern to "**/*"
  * for the _PDFReader_, set the pattern to "**/*.pdf".

 3. Next, you can add the component(s) of your choice and connect them in the order they must be executed.
 If you want, you can configure them.
-4. When you finish, click on the "Settings" button at the right top and select Save to save your workflow.
+4. When you finish, click on the "Settings" button at the right top and select **_Save_** to save your workflow.
 You will be transferred to the OpenMinTeD metadata editor, where you will fill in the required metadata for the new application.